 Are You a Happy CEO?
 Twitter's Co-Founder Wasn't

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »The blogosphere is buzzing this week with the news that Twitter CEO Evan Williams -- a co-founder of the red-hot social-media company -- is stepping down to "focus on product strategy."
+Opinions expressed by Entrepreneur contributors are their own.The blogosphere is buzzing this week with the news that Twitter CEO Evan Williams -- a co-founder of the red-hot social-media company -- is stepping down to "focus on product strategy."
 Company chief operating officer Dick Costolo moves up to the top slot.

 Holy fail whale!
 What does it mean for the company's future?
 Why would he give up his chief executive role, just when the company is really taking off?

 I've got a theory.

 Often, company founders are idea people.
 They love inventing things, discovering things, the exitement of building something from the ground up.

 Time rolls on, and the company grows.
 It becomes more successful -- and it becomes more complicated.
 The CEO's role gets bigger and bigger.
 They need to know about hiring, people-management, marketing, sales.
 If they like to create, they wake up and realize they're not getting to create anything anymore.
 And they're bummed.

 That seems to be exactly what's happened here.
 Williams wrote on his blog, "Building things is my passion."
 He wants to get back to that.